raspberrypilearning/getting-started-scratch/en/step_5.md

 You created your first Scratch project.

 You are ready to learn Scratch.
-We recommend starting with our [Scratch Module 1](https://projects.raspberrypi.org/en/raspberrypi/scratch-module-1){:target="_blank"} or
+We recommend that you start with our [Scratch Module 1](https://projects.raspberrypi.org/en/raspberrypi/scratch-module-1){:target="_blank"} or
  [Look after yourself](https://projects.raspberrypi.org/en/raspberrypi/look-after-yourself){:target="_blank"} beginner pathways.

  You can return to this guide if you need help using Scratch when you are working on our pathway projects or your own independent projects.